yeonjin-park/portfolio/final-1.md

 # Outline
-> Design a visualization dashboard that helps users' time management or self-reflection on their work
+> Project Topic: Designing a visualization dashboard that helps users' time management or self-reflection on their work

 ![Story](story.png)
 For many working professionals(including students), consistently recording work activity can play an important role in `providing objective data to prove their work contributions` and can `provide a way to review current work and plan their future careers`.
 However, it is not easy to record daily tasks and reflections due to the lack of convenient processes to do so.
 Additionally, recording this activity can become burdensome if worker `responsibilities expand` as roles change, e.g., becoming a manager who needs to consider other people’s tasks rather than just their own.